Red Cabbage

 Health Benefits

-- Rich in antioxidants, helping to protect against cell damage and chronic diseases.
+- Rich in antioxidants, helping to protect cells from damage and reduce the risk of chronic diseases.

-- High in Vitamin C, boosting the immune system and promoting skin health.
+- High in Vitamin C, boosting the immune system and promoting healthy skin.

 - Provides Vitamin K, essential for blood clotting and bone health.